nateusse/books/chapter08/README.md

-# Lambdas and Functional Interfaces
+# Chapter  8: Lambdas and Functional Interfaces

 > __Functional programming__: Write code more declarative, what I want to do, isntead of dealing with the states ob an objects